pranavats/TiSF-assign-2-template/README.md

    Link: https://jyotheeswar114.github.io/workshop_atm

 2. Write the formal definitions for a Labelled Transition System that models the behaviour of a Tic-Tac-Toe game board.
 Design and implement a web simulation based on your model.
+You can use any web framework to design the simulation.

    Please note that you have to submit the assignment on github classroom in the following format:
    -  /code/\<all code files\>